tagoro9/fotingo/README.md

 <!-- commandsstop -->
 <!-- prettier-ignore-end -->

+## Semantic release

+Fotingo can be used as a [semantic-release](https://github.com/semantic-release/semantic-release) plugin via https://github.com/tagoro9/semantic-release-fotingo

 ## Configuration

 Fotingo will try to guess most of the information based on the user environment, but there is some data that it still needs to be stored.
 On the first run, fotingo will create a `.fotingorc` configuration file inside your home directory.
 This file is used to store access tokens and some basic configuration information.

 ### Local configuration files

 You can create project-specific configuration files.
 Just create a `.fotingorc` file inside your project root folder.
 This file, needs to be in JSON format as well.
 You can also overwrite global configuration in this file.
 An example config file may just be:

 ```json
 {